 Fabric Layers: 3L vs. 2L

 Many mid-range and budget ski pants have a 2-layer construction.
 These are less breathable than 3-layer designs, although the simple designs often use thick fabrics that are quite durable.
 We’ve found that 2-layer pants are perfectly suitable for resort use where ventilation and mobility aren't as important (those skiing moguls or prone to overheating are exceptions).
-Further, you can save by going this route as some 2-layer ski pants run around $100 (the Columbia Bugaboo IV costs $120, for example).
-For comparison, the cheapest 3-layer waterproof pant on this list is $365.
+You can save quite a bit of cash by going this route, as some 2-layer ski pants run around $100 (the Columbia Bugaboo V costs $120, for example).
+For comparison, the cheapest 3-layer waterproof pant on our list is the Flylow Chemical Pant at $365.

 Waterproofing